 My husband John, is a whole other matter.
-He is a geologist and a wildly enthusiastic one at that so when asked if he’d like to do the Burgess Shale hike, his answer was an unequivocal YES.
-He and I joined my friends Gemma and JR from Off Track Travel in the short period guided hikes were offered in August 2020.
+He is a geologist and a wildly enthusiastic one at that, so when asked if he’d like to do the Burgess Shale hike, his answer was an unequivocal YES.
+He and I joined my friends Gemma and JR from Off Track Travel for a memorable day of hiking and fossil hunting.

 Is the Burgess Shale hike for you?

 You need to reserve your spot on the guided hike in advance.
 Prices are $70 per adult, $35 per youth and $59.50 for those that are 65 or older.
 There are also reservation fees.
-You should be able to start making reservations in the second week of January.
-Visit this page to do so.
 The hike is only offered in the summer months when the trail is free of snow.

 How the Burgess Shale hike unfolds

 The hike to the Walcott Quarry where the Burgess Shale is located, starts in the Takakkaw Falls parking lot at 7 AM sharp.
 It’s easy to spot the white Parks Canada van in the mostly empty parking lot.
-After going through introductions, we all signed off that we weren’t exhibiting any COVID symptoms.
-We also reassured Ardele, our delightful guide that we were carrying the required items listed on the Parks Canada website.
+After going through introductions, we also reassured Ardele, our delightful guide that we were carrying the required items listed on the Parks Canada website.
 Then we were off.

 It’s a stiff climb after you hike past the Whiskey Jack Wilderness Hostel, but at least you’re rewarded with an excellent view of Takakkaw Falls.
 The falls are Canada’s second highest, boasting a total drop of 373 m (1,224 feet), and a main drop of 254 m (833 feet).
 They are impressive from any angle.

 Note: I think you’ll find hiking poles very helpful on the descent at the end of the day as it’s both steep and slippery.
-I recommend collapsible ones like these.
+I recommend collapsible trekking poles.

 What I liked about the way the day unfolded was the fact it wasn’t all completely scripted.
 We got into thought-provoking discussions on the Burgess Shale on our breaks, but we also had time to wander around and take photographs.